What is the Low-Income Housing Tax Credit and how does it work?

 Computing the Credit

-The credit claimed by a taxpayer equals a credit percentage multiplied by the project’s qualified basis.
+The annual credit claimed by a taxpayer equals a credit percentage multiplied by the project’s qualified basis.
 The percentage is larger for new construction or substantial rehabilitation (roughly 9 percent but specified in the law as a 70 percent present value credit) than for properties acquired for rehabilitation or for projects funded using tax-exempt bonds (roughly 4 percent but specified as a 30 percent present value credit).
 The qualified basis equals the fraction of the cost of the housing project rented to tenants meeting the income tests.
 For many LIHTC projects, the owners or developers aim to rent 100 percent of the units to qualifying tenants.
 State housing finance agencies may allocate enhanced tax credits to qualified projects in areas where the need is greatest for affordable rental housing.

 The LIHTC statute originally specified that the IRS would periodically reset the specified credit percentages to maintain the present value of the 10-year stream of tax credits at 70 percent or 30 percent of the qualified basis.
 However, since 2008, Congress has specified that the minimum credit rate for the 70 percent present value credit should be at least 9 percent, regardless of prevailing interest rates.
 Thus, in a low interest rate environment, the present value of the credits claimed over 10 years will exceed 70 percent of the qualified basis.